ydb-platform/ydb/ydb/docs/en/core/integrations/flyway.md

 {% note info %}

-It is important to note that all examples use a Docker container, which does not require any additional authentication parameters.
+All examples use a Docker container, which does not require any additional authentication parameters.

 You can see how to connect to {{ ydb-short-name }} in the [next section](./liquibase.md#connect-to-ydb).